skdevaa/Automation-Anywhere-Widgets/README.md

 # Automation-Anywhere-Widgets

 This package is built using Agentic Solutions Workspace.
+It provides ASW Widgets for the A360 and Enterprise Knowledge solutions